 Here’s where things get interesting.
 That “chapter reset” doesn’t just open a new page.
 It also closes the old one, taking your previous thought with it.

-Psychologist Gabriel Radvansky at the University of Notre Dame spent years testing this.
-In a series of well-known experiments published in the Quarterly Journal of Experimental Psychology (2011), his team had participants carry objects through virtual and real rooms, then tested their recall.
-Memory for those objects dropped significantly after crossing a doorway, but not after walking the same distance within a single room.
+Their findings, published as Walking Through Doorways Causes Forgetting: Further Explorations in the Quarterly Journal of Experimental Psychology (2011), showed memory for those objects dropped significantly after crossing a doorway, but not after walking the same distance within a single room.
 The act of passing through the doorway itself was the trigger, not the movement or the time it took.

 Think of it like a computer clearing its short-term cache when you switch between browser tabs.
 The old data isn’t lost forever.
 It’s just been pushed out of quick-access memory to make room for what comes next.
 The brain does the same thing.
 It clears the active buffer so it can process the new space efficiently.